State Education Department asks travelers to self-quarantine

 "There is nothing more important than the safety and health of our students and staff," the release reads.
 "We understand you — like others across the country — may have concerns about the potential spread of COVID-19, otherwise known as the coronavirus.
 While there has been at least one case reported in Oklahoma, health officials have reassured the public there is no need for alarm.
 It is important, however, for our community and our district to focus on prevention and preparedness."

-EPS will continue to work closely with county and state health officials to plan for a possible outbreak and to share the latest information about this illness with you.
-Currently, the CDC r
+EPS will continue to work closely with county and state health officials to plan for a possible outbreak and to share the latest information about this illness.

 Students should be fever-free for at least 24 hours without fever-reducing medication before returning to school.